heygrady/blog/src/pages/2017-07-17-announcing-fetch-actions/index.md

 ```

 ### Using `handleResponderActions`
 As your application grows you may want to return different mock data depending on the action.
 Fetch-actions provides a handler for mapping actions to responder functions.
 The `handleResponderActions` function expects a map object as its only argument and returns a function.
-The returned function is identical to a `responder` (it accepts a request and an action and returns a response).
+The returned function is identical to a `responder` (it accepts a request and an action as arguments and returns a response).

 The big difference is that `handleResponderActions` will call a specific responder function depending on the action type.
-If no matching action is found, undefined is returned, which will instruct fetch-actions to pass the request to fetch instead.
+If no matching responder is found, `undefined` is returned, which will instruct fetch-actions to pass the request to fetch instead.

-Below you can see a responder that is only called for the `FETCH_POSTS` action.
+Below you can see a `responder` that is only called for the `FETCH_POSTS` action.

 ```js{12-14}
 import { createFetchAction, handleResponderActions } from 'fetch-actions'